FTC-9974-THOR/ThorCore/README.md

     }
  }
  ```

 Run a Gradle sync, and you should be all set.
+Android Studio should automatically download and install
+the NDK and CMake, but you can download them manually from the SDK Manager if necessary.

+### Note: the rest of this document is outdated.
+It needs to be updated to reflect SDK changes.

 #### Features
 * PIDs